oa767/CROW/README.md

 An anonymous chat room that deletes its history with a group of X people (ideally 10 people).

+The idea behind this website draws inspiration from Snapchats features.
+In Snapchat, users send images, messages, and video to each other that eventually disappear if they are not saved by the receiver.
+In Snapchat, users are required to have unique accounts in order to use the application.
+This website does not need accounts in order to have access to all the features.
+Instead, users are given a unique username from a set of options.
+These usernames are NOT unique for each chatroom.
+Every chatroom uses the same set of usernames.

+Chatrooms are designed to automatically close after twenty minutes of idle period.
+When closed all chat messages will be deleted so that they are not retrievable.

 ## Main Features:

 A website type application that can generate a chat room.